 There’s a magical couple of weeks in June when both rhubarb and strawberry are in season, which allows for an infinite number of delicious, sweet and tart combinations.
 Rhubarb and strawberry is indeed a match made in heaven, and I remember my Mom making puddings using our own rhubarb, which grew in the backyard, and strawberries that we sometimes picked up ourselves in one of the numerous pick-your-own fields surrounding Quebec City.
 I remember that it took only minutes for my Mom to assemble her puddings, but they were endlessly delicious and satisfying.
 This year, I longed to recover that comforting taste.
 It’s not rocket science, really, but sometimes, classic flavors just hit the spot.

-My variation is based on a Gourmet recipe, and I decided to make individual portions, inspired by Eggs on Sunday.
-I infused the rhubarb & strawberry with maple sugar, which adds a lovely dimension to the dish, one that marries perfectly with the crunchy pecan topping.
+My variation is based on a Gourmet recipe, which I decided to turn into individual portions.
+I infused the rhubarb and strawberries with maple sugar, which adds a lovely dimension to the dish, one that marries perfectly with the crunchy pecan topping.
 Some will say that a spoonful of whipped cream or a scoop of vanilla ice cream makes this dessert even better, but I say it’s just heavenly as is.

 Rhubarb, Strawberry and Pecan Pudding Cakes